 Our compensation policies are designed to retain and motivate our NEOs and to ultimately reward them for outstanding performance which grows the value of the Company.
 We believe the retention and motivation of our NEOs will enable us to grow strategically and position ourselves competitively in our market.

 NEO Summary Compensation Table

-The following table shows the compensation paid or accrued to our NEOs during the fiscal years ended December 31, 2021 and December 31, 2020.
-During the fiscal year ended December 31, 2019, we did not pay any salaries or other compensation to our NEOs, as we commenced operations as a BDC on January 16, 2020.
+The following table shows the compensation paid or accrued to our NEOs during the fiscal years ended December 31, 2022, December 31, 2021 and December 31, 2020.